 Why Your AC May Smell Like Mildew

-When you turn on your air conditioner, do you notice a distinctive smell flowing through your home?
+When your air conditioner is blowing, do you notice a distinctive smell flowing through your home?
 There is a high possibility it could be mold or mildew spores entering your home through your air vents.
 In order to find out if mold is present in or around your ac unit, here is a list of likely causes.

 After noticing the mildew smell disrupting your air quality, the first thing to check is the air filter.
 Because air filters capture tiny particles from your home’s air, there is a possibility that mildew growth found its way onto the filter through moisture pulled in from the air.
 Even if the smell doesn’t seem to be coming from the air filter, if its dirty it still needs to be replaced.